Leopold R-3 School District

-The Leopold R-3 School District is a small, rural public school district located in the unincorporated area of Leopold in Bollinger County in Southeast Missouri.
+The Leopold R-3 School District is a small, rural public school located in the unincorporated area of Leopold in Bollinger County in Southeast Missouri.
 With an average yearly enrollment of approximately 200 students in grades K-12, it is one of the smallest school districts in the state of Missouri.

 Composition

 The district consists of one elementary school (Kindergarten-Grade 6) and one consolidated junior-senior high school (Grades 7–12).

 The reorganized district includes residents from the small, neighboring unincorporated areas of Drum, Glennon, and Laflin.